Manny Aparicio: Pacific FC

-On 6 November 2020, Aparicio signed with Pacific FC.
+On 6 November 2020, Aparicio signed with fellow CPL side Pacific FC.

+He officially left the club in January 2024, having scored ten goals and 11 assists in 78 appearances between all competitions for the club.

+Atlético Ottawa

+On March 22, 2024, Atlético Ottawa announced the signing of the Toronto-raised midfielder, ahead of the 2024 Canadian Premier League season.

 International career

 Youth

 Aparicio has represented Canada at youth level.
 He received his first senior team experience when Canada coach Benito Floro included him in a camp the team had in Sunrise, Florida in January 2014.
 He was later a part of the U-20 squad that participated in the 2014 Milk Cup.
 He represented Canada during the Pan American games in 2015.
 In May 2016, Aparicio was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He saw action in both matches.

 Senior

 Aparicio was recalled to the senior team for a friendly against Colombia in October 2014, where he made his debut for the national team.